Dec 19, 2025

 Parameter AAC ACSR AAAC

-Material Pure hard-drawn aluminium Aluminium layers over steel core Aluminium-magnesium-silicon alloy
+Material Hard-drawn aluminium Aluminium conductor steel reinforced Aluminium-magnesium-silicon alloy

 Conductivity Highest High (slightly reduced by steel core) High